AnyRoad/anyroad-dev/src/pages/index.md

 permalink: https://anyroad.dev/
 ---

 Hi!
-My name is Andy, and this is my personal website.
+My name is Andy, and this is my website.
 <br/>
 <br/>
 I have been developing software for more than 17 years.
 I started with Desktop apps made with Visual Basic, C++, Qt, and C#.
 But for the last ten years, I have been developing web applications with Java and JavaScript/TypeScript.